-Kate draws inspiration from poems and children’s toys where she develops a whimsical and introspective world to provide commentary on escapism and dreaming.
+Kate draws inspiration from poems and children’s toys where she develops a whimsical and introspective world.

 Alongside her studio practice, she serves as a Program and Teaching Artist for various Ceramic Facilities; such as, Ceramic Research Center, Pip Coffee & Clay and Edna Vihel Arts Center.